What types of tattoos can be treated with laser tattoo removal?

 Cosmetic: Cosmetic tattoos, such as lip and eyeliner, are usually made of iron-based inks.
 These inks may oxidize or blacken upon laser impact.

 Traumatic: Traumatic tattoos occur when substances, such as carbon or gunpowder are accidentally introduced into the skin.
 They can usually be removed in one or two treatment sessions.
-Use caution when treating gunpowder tattoos because the heat dispersion from micro ignitions of the gunpowder may be released into the surrounding tissues.

 It may take more than one laser tattoo removal treatment to see a visible change in dark, dense black ink tattoos.
 Laser energy targets tattoo ink layer by layer, starting at superficial layers.
 Once the superficial target is removed the laser energy can penetrate to the residual deeper ink.